Cola acuminata: Fruits

 The fruits are rough, mottled and up to 20 cm long and contain large, flat and bright red coloured seeds, commonly known as kola nuts.
-The seed contains 1.25 - 2.4% caffeine, and can be chewed or ground into a powder added to beverages to increase alertness, diminish fatigue, and increase stamina.
+The seed contains 1.25–2.4% caffeine, and can be chewed or ground into a powder added to beverages to increase alertness, diminish fatigue, and increase stamina.
+These seeds are unusual in having as many as six cotyledons, among the most of any dicot (the vast majority of dicots having two cotyledons).

 Uses

 Its fruits are harvested from the forests of West Africa.
 The fruits contain about 2% catechin-caffeine, theobromine and kolatin.
 They are roasted, pounded or chewed, and can be added to drinks, such as tea or milk, or cereal such as porridge.
 When the whole nuts are chewed, they have a bitter flavour, but leave a sweet aftertaste that enhances flavour and sweetness of other foods in the meal.

-In Africa, kola nuts may be used in traditional medicine or as a food colorant, while the wood may be used as fuel, or for making furniture, houses or boats.
+In Africa, kola nuts may be used in traditional medicine or as a food colour, while the wood may be used as fuel, or for making furniture, houses or boats.